gnoswap-labs/governance/README.md

 >:warning: This package is under active development and yet audited for security.
 Use at your own risk.

 This repository contains realms (smart-contracts) for token-based governance on gno.land.
-Any gno.land-based tokens can use `Airdrop` and 'Snapshot` for distributing tokens, and use `Staker`, `Delegation, and `Governor` for governance.
+Any gno.land-based tokens can use `Airdrop` and `Snapshot` for distributing tokens, and use `Staker`, `Delegation`, and `Governor` for governance.
 All realms are customizable, meaning they can be used together, or independently.

 ## Key Components